frg-fossee/eSim-Cloud/docs/arduinoCloud/features.rst

 Export
 ######
-The circuit can be exported as jpeg, png, and svg.
+The circuit can be exported as ``jpeg``, ``png``, and ``svg``.
 This is useful for documenting and printing.

 Code editor
 ###########
 A code editor is a place where the users will write the code (logic) for simulation.
-This is nothing but ``.ino`` file, which can be downloaded for use in Arduino IDE.
+This is nothing but ``ino`` file, which can be downloaded for use in Arduino IDE.
 There is also a facility to include the supported header files like EEPROM, LiquidCrystal, Servo, SoftwareSerial, Wire, and SPI.

 Simulator
 #########